 Conchinillo Asada, or Spanish Suckling Pig, is a world-renowned pork recipe from Spain.
 Its history dates back to the time when the Romans conquered Hispania.

 However, Conchinillo gained much of its prominence during the 17th century as a celebratory dish for Christmas.
+Today, you’ll find it in various cookbooks on Spanish cuisine.
 This recipe doesn’t require a fully-grown pig.
 Instead, a piglet makes the roasting process easier.

 Brush lard, or any fat of your choice, around the pig.
 Season it with salt and pepper.
 Due to the fat, the skin of the pig will crisp up inside the oven.
 The fat also creates a glossy sheen that makes the dish more delectable to your guests.

 Since Conchinillo has a very fatty texture, you can serve it with a side of salad to reduce the greasiness.
 A single bite of the meat reveals all of its tenderness.
 Not only that, the crackling skin feels almost like crunchy and fatty potato chips.